 One of the docents, dressed in period costume, noticed me looking at this strange piece of furniture.
 Pressing down on the tall seat several times to demonstrate the spring action of the bellows hidden inside, she explained it was an “exercise chair.”

 I later learned that this “chair” was actually a reproduction chamber horse, a piece of exercise equipment from the 1700s.
-Sitting in the chair, one would bounce up and down, mimicking the activity of riding a horse, the 18th century equivalent of a stationary bike or treadmill.
+Sitting in the chair, one would bounce up and down, mimicking the activity of riding a horse, an 18th century equivalent of a stationary bike or treadmill.